 Turn to a License Defense Professional

 Providing for the community’s needs through the work as a registered nurse can be a rewarding occupation.
 One must maintain the proper licensure in order to continue their work.
-If you are at risk of losing your license, please contact New Haven registered nurse defense attorney Dennis Mancini.
+If you are at risk of losing your license, please contact us and speak with a New Haven registered nurse defense attorney.